Lightning Whelk; photo by Jarek Tuszynski on Wikipedia (use permitted with attribution / share alike).

-These shells have inhabited our waters for 60 million years and have been significant to cultures in our history.
-Indians used whelks as food, housewares and weapons; remains have been discovered in burial grounds.
-The natural shape of the shell lends itself to practical uses (for instance, large whelks of all kinds have been used worldwide as lamps).
+Whelk shells have inhabited these waters for 60 million years and have been significant to human cultures.
+Native Americans used whelks as food, housewares and weapons; the natural shape of the shell lends itself to practical uses (for instance, large whelks of all kinds have been used worldwide as lamps).

 Even Whelk egg cases were utilized.
 Long ago, sailors used sandy clumps of egg strands to scrub themselves.
 Left-handed shells are considered sacred in parts of Asia and India, where a left-hand Whelk is very rare, so sailors visiting the Western hemisphere collected the common left-handed Lightning Whelk to sell for a profit in the East.
 This commerce continues today.

 WHEREAS, The State of Texas has traditionally recognized certain terrestrial forms indigenous to the state as official state symbols; and

 WHEREAS, The bluebonnet, the pecan tree, the mockingbird, the topaz, and the palmwood are examples of some natural specimens that serve to symbolize the rich diversity of the plains, forests, skies, and mountains of our vast state; and

 WHEREAS, In keeping with this custom, the designation of the Lightning Whelk as the State Shell of Texas will provide suitable recognition for the beautiful beaches and inlets of our Gulf Coast region; and

 WHEREAS, Texas' coastlands, bays, and tidal flats provide a total of 634 miles of valuable natural resources and recreation areas, attracting thousands of visitors annually to this lush locality; and

 WHEREAS, The Lightning Whelk, Busycon perversum pulleyi, is one of the most attractive and plentiful of the many shells lining our lovely beaches; and